jesusluvsjunkies/jesusluvsjunkies/README.md

 <table>
   <td>
 <div align = center>
-my name is calvin. i'm an adult & a man
+my name is calvin. i'm about 2 be adult & a man

 pronouns are he/him, sometimes it/its.